 Okay, admit it.
 If you’re a photographer, you came to this page first didn’t you?
 Thought so.

-Many years ago, for my day job as an automobile engineer and forensic photographer, I bought my first film SLR kit: a Minolta X700 with a couple off-brand lenses.
+Many years ago, for my day job as an automobile engineer and forensic photographer, I bought my first film SLR kit: a manual focus Minolta X700 with a couple off-brand lenses.
 After a couple years, I graduated to a Nikon F4 with a couple better quality third party lenses, and a passable tripod.
 When the Nikon F5 came out, I traded in my trusty F4, and upgraded not only my camera, but bought all Nikon lenses as well.
 I also got my first Gitzo tripod.
 That’s when I started taking photography more seriously.